Reverse Information Projections and Optimal E-statistics: Abstract

 \section{Abstract}

 Information projections have found important applications in probability theory, statistics, and related areas.
-In the field of hypothesis testing in particular, the reverse information projection (RIPr) has recently been shown to lead to so-called growth-rate optimal (GRO) \E-statistics for testing simple alternatives against composite null hypotheses.
+In the field of hypothesis testing in particular, the reverse information projection (RIPr) has recently been shown to lead to growth-rate optimal (GRO) \E-statistics for testing simple alternatives against composite null hypotheses.
 However, the RIPr as well as the GRO criterion are undefined whenever the infimum information divergence between the null and alternative is infinite.
-We show that in such scenarios there often still exists an element in the alternative that is `closest' to the null: the universal reverse information projection.
-The universal reverse information projection and its non-universal counterpart coincide whenever information divergence is finite.
-Furthermore, the universal RIPr is shown to lead to optimal \E-statistics in a sense that is a novel, but natural, extension of the GRO criterion.
-We also give conditions under which the universal RIPr is a strict sub-probability distribution, as well as conditions under which an approximation of the universal RIPr leads to approximate \E-statistics.
+We show that in such scenarios, under some assumptions, there still exists a measure in the null that is closest to the alternative in a specific sense.
+Whenever the information divergence is finite, this measure coincides with the usual RIPr.
+It therefore gives a natural extension of the RIPr to certain cases where the latter was previously not defined.
+This extended notion of the RIPr is shown to lead to optimal \E-statistics in a sense that is a novel, but natural, extension of the GRO criterion.
+We also give conditions under which the (extension of the) RIPr is a strict sub-probability measure, as well as conditions under which an approximation of the RIPr leads to approximate \E-statistics.
 For this case we provide tight relations between the corresponding approximation rates.